 At A Glance

-Tony Smith is an American artist and architect best known for his abstract, modular sculptures
+Tony Smith was an American artist and architect best known for his abstract, modular sculptures

 Artwork is an open cube of steel painted black with two inverted U shapes joined together at their tips